grampassonnia/replayst/README.md

 #### from client folder:
 - run `npm install` to install dependencies
+- create a .env file with your backend address and the API key from RAWG (more info in the NOTES below)
 - run `expo start` to start client

 #### from server folder: